Timon lepidus (Lacerta lepida)

 Reproduction doesn’t occur until late spring or early summer, often accompanied by violent fights between males, eggs, 5 to 12, being deposited between June and July in the ground.
 The incubation period is about 3 months and it would be unusual to see the young, which are about 10 centimetres when first hatched, before September.

-Classed as Near threatened there is a continuing decline across its range both in France and elsewhere with destruction of habitat for both agriculture and tourism being highlighted.
+Classed as Near threatened there is a continuing decline across its range both in France and elsewhere with destruction of habitat for both agriculture and tourism being highlighted along with climate change.